p2r3/ppmod/README.md

   });
 ```

 Note that excessive back-to-back use of `ppmod.create` can cause the wrong handle to be returned.
-For cases where a large number of entities needs to be spawned, it is recommended to either spread the spawns across ticks in batches, or to use `CreateProp` where applicable, assuming that the model has been precached.
+For cases where a large number of entities needs to be spawned, it is recommended to either spread the spawns across ticks in batches, or to use `ppmod.give` or `CreateProp` where applicable, assuming in the latter case that the model has been precached.

 ### ppmod.give
 Creates a variable amount of entities under the player's feet.